 Of course, our matt paint can be used on interior walls within your home or business (except for bathrooms & kitchens where we'd recommend our Eggshell).
 Like when painting with any emulsion, be sure to prepare the surface for paint.
-This includes first cleaning the surface and then sanding down to create the right surface for the paint to stick to.
+This includes first cleaning and then sanding down/dusting to create the right surface for the paint to adhere to and bond with.

 Interior Woodwork ✅

 Our matt paint is appropriate for woodwork and other surfaces.
 If you’re painting in an area that is likely to get wet, or that needs a little more protection for daily wear & tear, then we would recommend our Eggshell paint for best results and longevity.

 For tips and more details on painting on wood skirting boards or on other wooden surfaces, we’ve created this helpful guide.

 Whilst our paint is durable, if you're painting on furniture or areas likely to receive a high amount of handling we advise customers to use varnish after painting for additional protection.
 We suggest using the Bedec Water Based Varnish, which also comes in a Matt finish.

 A number of our customers have used our multi-surface paint for radiators and had a good experience - although of course it won’t match the performance of a radiator-specific paint.
 When painting a radiator make sure the radiator is turned off and cool before painting, and leave to dry for at least 24 hours before turning the heating back on.
 We advise against the use of our paint on oil-fired radiators.